Sociable lapwing: Description

 This medium-sized lapwing has longish black legs and a short black bill.
 Non breeding individuals in winter have light brown wings with a striking head pattern.
 The sociable lapwing has a black crown and eyestripe, the latter being bordered above and below with white.
 The underside of the bird is white.
 Its long-ish black legs, white tail with a black terminal band and distinctive brown, white and grey wings make it almost unmistakable in flight.

 The summer breeding plumage is much more vivid.
 The brown feathers become grey-ish and slightly glossy with the exception of the cheeks, which are ochre.
-The stripes across the eyes and the bird’s crown are stronger in colour, and the lower breast of the bird takes on a black plumage which fades to rich chestnut-coloured feathers as they near the vent.
+The stripes across the eyes and the bird's crown are stronger in colour, and the lower breast of the bird takes on a black plumage which fades to rich chestnut-coloured feathers as they near the vent.

-Juveniles have a bordered back feathers giving them a “scaly” appearance and only traces of the head pattern.
+Juveniles have a bordered back feathers giving them a "scaly" appearance and only traces of the head pattern.

 This bird resembles the more abundant white-tailed lapwing, but has a striped crown and dark grey legs as opposed to the yellow legs and plain head of the white-tailed lapwing.
 It is between27–30 cm in length.
 The call is a harsh kereck.

 Distribution and habitat

-Unlike other lapwings, that tend to gravitate towards wetter aquatic environments, the sociable lapwing prefers steppes, arid grasslands, as well as cultivated fields.
+Unlike other lapwings, which tend to gravitate towards wetter aquatic environments, the sociable lapwing prefers steppes, arid grasslands, and cultivated fields.
 It breeds in the steppes of Kazakhstan.
 Three to four eggs are laid in a ground nest.
-The sociable lapwing historically took two routes, a western and eastern route.
-On its western route, it passes over Central Asia and turkey to winter in Palestine and Lebanon, a few regions in Saudi Arabia, as well as Eastern Africa.
+The sociable lapwing has historically followed two migration routes, one western and one eastern.
+On its western route, it passes over Central Asia and turkey to winter in Israel, Palestine and Lebanon, a few regions in Saudi Arabia, as well as Eastern Africa.
 On its eastern route, it winters in coastal Iran, the United Arab Emirates, and India.

 In the case of two countries, however, the case is different.
-Qatar and Kuwait, the sociable lapwing was recorded historically as a vagrant, with the first sightings in the 80’s.
+Qatar and Kuwait, the sociable lapwing was recorded historically as a vagrant, with the first sightings in the 80s.
 As the nations industrialised, farms and parks were established throughout the countries.
-In particular, vagrants ha have visited the Rukaiya farm and Sulaibyia pivot fields in the early 2000’s have taken to repeatedly visiting or even wintering in the nations, giving rise to a third, Central migration route.
+In particular, vagrants have visited the Rukaiya farm and Sulaibyia pivot fields in the early 2000s and have taken to repeatedly visiting or even wintering in the nations, giving rise to a third, central migration route.

 Once occupying a large range in Europe, the sociable lapwing has been practically wiped out from the continent.
 The remnants of the former Ukrainian population migrate to the Iberian peninsula, where up to five individuals may spend the winter.
 On their way, individuals have been observed in nearly every European country and the French Empire, often found alongside the Northern lapwing on its migratory and vagrancy trips.
 It feeds in a similar way, picking insects and other small prey mainly from grassland or arable land.